 Grass is grass, isn’t it?
 Actually, in golf, no, it isn’t.
 The type of grass on your course will affect your game.
 In this article, we will look at the different types of golf greens and the varieties of grasses.

 The more we understand the characteristics of the grass on the courses we play, the more edge we will have.
 Why does it matter?
 The speed and the roll of the ball can change a lot with different types of grass.

 Landscaping and course design

 Back in golf history, in the origins of the game along the Scottish coast, the grass was just what grew naturally.
 (These courses are called links, by the way, links being the link between the farmland and the sea).
 Tough grass and windy conditions were the norms, and they still are.
 It’s what makes these courses so challenging to play.

 As golf developed as a game, commercial golf courses came into being.
 The growth of commercial golf courses means landscaping and maintenance.
 Both of these things determine what type of golf green you will be playing on.

 The grass in the rough is longer and tougher than that on the fairway.
-It is usually Kentucky bluegrass or Perennial Rye which grow well to longer lengths.
+It is usually Kentucky bluegrass or Perennial Rye, which grow well to longer lengths.
 This type of grass, especially when it is allowed to grow longer, makes it harder to hit the ball, which is why golfers try to avoid getting stuck in the rough.

-Bentgrass or Bermuda grass is the contemporary favorites for this, with Bent grass being more common in the north and Bermuda grass in the south.
+Bentgrass or Bermuda grass is the contemporary favorite for this, with Bent grass being more common in the north and Bermuda grass in the south.
 Older or less well-maintained courses may use ryegrass or annual bluegrass, which are hardier but tend to give a bumpier surface.

 How to play on different types of golf greens